-3.2 How to help advocacy groups, improve inclusion of different sectors?
+3.3 How to help advocacy groups, improve inclusion of different sectors?
 Inter-ministerial groups

-An integrated strategy for the development of a sustainable cycling tourism considers usually more than one policy sectors (e.g. infrastructure, environment, tourism, culture, health, etc.).
-Building robust capacities within inter-ministerial groups is the foundation for effective and far-reaching advocacy. advocacy toolkit should be created which will include eight foundation areas for stronger advocacy:
+Building robust capacities within inter-ministerial groups is the foundation for effective and far-reaching advocacy.
+A advocacy toolkit should be created which will include eight foundation areas for stronger advocacy:

+1. Credibility

-1. Credibility 2.
-Skills
+- 2. Skills

-3. Intra-groups coordination and leadership
+- 3. Intra-groups coordination and leadership

-4. Capacity to generate and communicate relevant evidence
+- 4. Capacity to generate and communicate relevant evidence

-5. Ability to assess risks
+- 5. Ability to assess risks

-6. Capacity to work of different sectors
+- 6. Capacity to work of different sectors

-7. Long-term partnerships that can form a broad base for advocacy
+- 7. Long-term partnerships that can form a broad base for advocacy

-8. Sufficient resources
+- 8. Sufficient resources